verus-lang/verusfmt/README.md

 cargo install --git https://github.com/jaybosamiya/verusfmt --locked
 ```

 This will install the `verusfmt` binary.
-You can then run it on a file using an
+You can then run it on a file using:
-invocation using:

 ``` sh
 verusfmt foo.rs